AtodeKimeru/todoer/README.md

 # todoer
-list todo created at flask
+to do list created in flask